 HSV-1, the amount of time between contact with the virus and the appearance of symptoms, the incubation period, is

 two to 12 days.
-Most people average about four days.
+Most people average about three to six days.

 - Duration of illness: Signs and symptoms will last two to three weeks.
 Fever, tiredness, muscle aches, and irritability may occur.